 Diana took the back stairs two at a time.
-Bombs and lasers from her brother’s video game chased her out the kitchen door and into the yard.
-Only where the lawn gave way to wild canyon grass did birdsong begin to replace the ring of explosions in her ears.
-She ran up the hill through the low brush, zig-zagging as usual to avoid beating a path to her hideaway.
-She clutched the crystal around her neck.
-It felt warm, like a breath on her throat.
-Her heart raced as she lifted the cord, holding the amulet up to the sun.
+Pops and sizzles from her brother’s video game chased her out the kitchen door and into the yard.
+Only where the yard gave way to wild canyon grass did birdsong begin to replace the unnatural blasts in her ears.
+She ran up the hill through the low brush, zigzagging as usual to avoid beating a path to her hideaway.
+She clutched the crystal around her neck; it felt warm, like a breath on her throat.
+Diana’s heart raced as she lifted the cord, holding the amulet up to the sun.
 A smoky haze swirled within.
-Only one thing could awaken the mistcrystal: the dragons.
-They were back.
+Only one thing could awaken the mistcrystal.
+The dragons: they were back.

 Her mistcrystal pulled her onward.
 She rounded the hill and spotted the oak that sheltered the front of her hideaway.
 The cave faced a gully full of stones and brush that for part of the year also contained a trickling stream.
-It had been a wet spring, so the rivulet was deep enough to soak her purple high-tops.
+It had been a wet spring, so the rivulet was deep enough to soak Diana’s purple high-tops.
 She avoided the water and the budding branches and then pulled the elucifier, an odd but invaluable object, from one of her many pockets.
-She shook it gently until it emitted its strange wavelength.
-She shined the light into the dark entrance, giving the chasm a ginger-white glow, like an impossible layer of daylight spreading over night.
+Diana shook it gently until it emitted its strange wavelength, then shined the light into the chasm, giving the air inside an apricot glow, like an impossible layer of daylight over the dark.
 The entrance was low, so she had to duck to enter.
 A grown dragon—the size of a condor—could enter with ease.

 Diana’s stomach fluttered as fast as her heartbeat.
 She aimed the beam at the ground as she entered the cavern.
 It was all she could do to move slowly.
 She was sure they were here.
 But were they her dragons?
 Well, any dragons were welcome.
 As the splay of light reached the far end of the cave, Diana clamped her hand over her mouth, stifling the urge to cry out.
 A form was perched on the earthen shelf.
-She steadied herself against the cave wall and released a sigh she had held for two years, since the day her father and Clarin gave her the crystal and disappeared.
+She reached for the cave wall to steady herself, felt the chalky rock scratch against her fingertips, and released a sigh she had held since the day her father and Clarin gave her the crystal and disappeared.

-Careful not to shine the light near its head, she ran the beam up and down the body.
-The sleeping dragon was unmistakable now, even in its present slump.
-The slick blue told her it was a sea.
-It slept with its head in a tuck.
+Careful not to shine the light near zir head, she ran the beam up and down the body.
+The sleeping dragon was unmistakable now, even in zir present slump.
+The slick blue told her ze was a sea.
+Ze slept with zir head in a tuck.
 A rock shifted under Diana’s feet and the creature startled, moving enough to reveal a second creature in the wake of the elucifier’s light.
 A pair!
 Diana thought her heart would fly out of her chest.
-Her hand shook so much the ‘luce rattled.
-She advanced slowly and trained the light on the second dragon, a terra, golden brown and shining, with its head, too, in a tuck.
+Her hand shook so much she nearly dropped the elucifier.
+She advanced slowly and trained the light on the second dragon, a terra, golden brown and shining, with zir head, too, in a tuck.

 Diana sucked in her breath.
 It could not be a coincidence.
-A sea and a terra…a sea and a terra…the words skipped around her mind.
-Her mistcrystal was fully awake now.
-It felt like a second, irregular pulse on Diana’s throat.
+A sea and a terra…a sea and a terra!
+The words skipped around her mind like happy children playing at recess.
+Her mistcrystal was fully awake now; it felt like a second, irregular pulse on Diana’s throat.
 Raising the crystal again to her eyes, she watched the amber fog continue its dance, the mist curling like smoke inside the quivering stone.
 She blinked back tears.
-Time stopped as she sat with the sleeping dragons and gripped her pendant, everything that mattered contained in its uneven tempo of hope.
+Time stopped as she sat with the sleeping dragons and gripped her pendant, everything that mattered contained in the smoky waltz’s uneven tempo of hope.

-Diana shook herself back to the present.
+Diana shook herself back to reality.
 Were these really her dragons?
-Could this be Clarin and her mate?
 How could they not be?
 She did not dare wake them.
 Who knew what had driven dragons to sleep during daylight?

 “Hi Diana,” Nicki answered the phone quietly.
-She always managed to sound like she was in a library.
+They always managed to sound like they were in a library.
 “How’s it go—?”

-Diana broke in before Nicki could finish her sentence.
-Diana’s words buzzed through the phone, “They’re back—two of them!”
+Diana broke in before Nicki could finish their sentence.
+“They’re back—two of them!”